 Benefits of Marijuana (THC, CBD, and forms of consumption)

 Marijuana or hemp are some of the names used to refer to different varieties of Cannabis Sativa.
-This plant, cultivated by multiple societies for thousands of years, has been a source of food, textile fiber, mystical experiences, and medicines.
+This plant, cultivated by various societies for thousands of years, has been a source of food, textile fibre, mystical experiences, and medicines.

 Its great peculiarity is the contribution of molecules called cannabinoids, which act on the endocannabinoid system present in all mammals.
 This system is involved in many physiological processes and is regulated by different receptors.

 Our body produces its cannabinoids, but also responds to external cannabinoids, such as those of marijuana.
 These compounds modulate aspects as varied as appetite, memory, pain or nausea, hence the diversity of effects of this plant.